 University Police personnel facilitate programs for students, faculty, and new employee orientations, student organizations, and community organizations on an ongoing basis.
 Topics include Campus Safety Training (Shots Fired), Alcohol Awareness, Drug Awareness, DWI Awareness, Sexual Assault, and many others.

-For specific program options and requests, please contact Sergeant Jacob Deal for more information at 828-227-3207.
+For specific program options and requests, please contact Sergeant Brittany Thompson for more information at 828-227-3204.

 The Rape Aggression Defense (RAD) System is a program of realistic, self-defense tactics and techniques.
 It is a comprehensive course for women that begins with awareness, prevention, risk reduction and avoidance, while progressing on to the basics of hands-on self-defense training.